ROSE 0.11.145.267

 WithFormatter with_format (Formatter &)

-Used for printing memory states with formatting.
-More...
+Used for printing address spaces with formatting.

 WithFormatter operator+ (Formatter &)

-Used for printing memory states with formatting.
-More...
+Used for printing address spaces with formatting.

 WithFormatter operator+ (const std::string &linePrefix)

-Used for printing memory states with formatting.
-More...
+Used for printing address spaces with formatting.

 Static Public Member Functions

-static MemoryStatePtr promote (const MemoryStatePtr &)
+static MemoryStatePtr promote (const AddressSpacePtr &)

 Protected Member Functions